 Dreading home time!

 Although I had started to make progress understanding his ASD and he’d started settling in school, he continued to be extremely emotional and often aggressive when I picked him up.
 I was told he’d had “a great day” but then he was being a nightmare for me!
 It was heartbreaking.
 What was I doing wrong?
 I was very self conscious of his unpredictable behaviour and began to withdraw from taking him anywhere other than home after school.
 Previously I would often take him to walk around the shops, a park or soft play, believing this was a good way to “let off steam.”
 He’d often cry, shout/ hit me, hide or run away.
-No amount of calling him would make him return sometimes and it was soul destroying!
+No amount of calling him would make him return to me.

 Bad mum alert!